SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 ## What are the benefits of using Vector in Scala over List or other data structures?

 Vector is an immutable data structure introduced in version 2.8 of the Scala to address the inefficiencies of random access in other existing data structures.
 Vector is a persistent data structure using structural sharing.
+Random access is much better with vector, especially when the collection is big.

-## Implemention
+### Implemention

 Vector extends `AbstractSeq` and `IndexedSeq`, thus it provides constant-time (`O(1)`):